 Top things to do in Shellharbour, Australia

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Shellharbour.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Shellharbour.

 Feeling peckish?
 Head to Shellharbour Village and stroll along Addison Street to weigh up which quaint outdoor café best suits your needs.
 There is a fabulous variety of cuisines to satisfy all of your cravings!
 But for a local favourite, head to Green Poppy for a unique culinary experience.
 With live music, a small in-café store and all day breakfast!
 Try the ricotta, prosciutto and basil baked eggs for a wholesome and delicious start to the morning.